-Thai Honda FC will compete in the Thai Regional League Bangkok Area in the 2013 season.
+Thai Honda FC will compete in the Thai League 2 (T2) in the 2019 season.

 Thai Honda 0 Samut Sakon 1 (Sunday 8th April 2012) Thai Regional League Bangkok Area (att: officially 150)